comicrelief/component-library/src/components/Atoms/TextArea/TextArea.md

   label="Label"
   rows="5"
   cols="5"
-  errorMsg="This is a error message" id="Please leave your comment here"
+  errorMsg="This is an error message" id="Please leave your comment here"
 />
 ```